chadarutherford/iOS-Unit-Testing-By-Example/Chapter 9/README.md

-# Project 9 - AlertTests
+# Project 9 - Alert
 ---

 Experimenting with Alerts with XCTest